bengtmartensson/AGirs/README.md

 The other sub-directories of `src` contain different sketches that can be compiled and run on the Arduino.

-Due to the quirks of the preprocessor of the Arduino IDE, the following rule is used:
-The _program_`.ino` is kept empty, except for some dummy `#include`s, necessary for the IDE to find the libraries.
-The real code goes into _program_`.cpp`.
-For further motivation, see [this article](http://www.gammon.com.au/forum/?id=12625).
-(however, "Third" therein does not appear to be valid with current software.)

 ## Hardware configuration
 I have written a [fairly detailed description](http://www.harctoolbox.org/arduino_nano.html)